Gravitational currents and charges from conformal Killing-Yano tensors: Currents and conformal Killing-Yano tensors

 Let us now discuss several properties of $J_{(2)}[K]$ and $J_{(1)}[\hat{K}]$. \begin{itemize} \item Firstly, if $K$ is a KY tensor (so $\hat{K}=0$) then \eqref{eq:divJ2=J1} implies that $J_{(2)}[K]$ is conserved.
 This conserved 2-form current constructed from a KY tensor was first found by Kastor and Traschen \cite{Kastor2004}.
 The fact that it is conserved in this case can be verified simply using the Bianchi identities and defining properties of KY tensors.
 The corresponding charge is \eqref{eq:non-Penrose_charge_boundary}. \item Let us consider the more interesting case where $K$ is not a KY 2-form (so $\hat{K}\neq0$).
 Although in general it does not follow from \eqref{eq:CKY_eq} that $\hat{K}$ is a Killing vector, this is the case on constant curvature spaces and several other examples of interest (e.g.~a large family of black hole spacetimes in four dimensions \cite{Kubiznak:2007kh}).
 If $\hat{K}$ is a Killing vector, then $J_{(1)}[\hat{K}]_\mu = G_{\mu\nu} \hat{K}^\nu$ is the standard conserved 1-form current representing the momentum (or angular momentum) density associated with the isometry generated by $\hat{K}$.
 Therefore, if a spacetime admits a Killing vector which can be written as the divergence of a CKY 2-form, $J_{(2)}[K]$ gives a covariant secondary current for the primary 1-form current $J_{(1)}[\hat{K}]$ \cite{Penrose:1982wp,Goldberg:1990ju,Glass:1995pd,Glass:1998ka}.
 We will discuss an example of this type in detail in section~\ref{sec:examples}.
 In general, a Killing vector need not be expressible as the divergence of a CKY 2-form; for example, the axial Killing vector of the Kerr geometry cannot be written in this manner at finite $r$ \cite{Glass:1995pd}.

 \item The final case is that in which $K$ is a CKY 2-form with $\hat{K}\neq0$, but $\hat{K}$ is not a Killing vector.
 In this case, it still follows from \eqref{eq:divJ2=J1} that $J_{(1)}[\hat{K}]$ is conserved.
 If $\hat{K}$ is not a Killing vector, then the conserved current $J_{(1)}[\hat{K}]$ gives rise to a charge which does \emph{not} stem from an isometry.
-In section~\ref{sec:examples} we will see an example of a CKY 2-form whose divergence is not a Killing vector and can still be used to define a charge in this way. \end{itemize}
+In section~\ref{sec:examples} we will see an example of a CKY 2-form whose divergence is not a Killing vector and can still be used to define a charge in this way.
+Other examples of this construction have been discussed in \cite{Kinoshita:2024wyr}. \end{itemize}

 While the conservation of $J_{(1)}[\hat{K}]$ follows most directly from \eqref{eq:divJ2=J1}, it can also be derived directly.
 As mentioned above, this is simple in the case where $\hat{K}$ is a Killing vector, but in the more general case in which $\hat{K}$ is not a Killing vector we have